Oberlin College: 19th century – post founding

 Mahan, who was often in conflict with faculty, resigned his position as president in 1850.
 Replacing him was famed abolitionist and preacher Charles Grandison Finney, a professor at the college since its founding, who served until 1866.
 At the same time, the institute was renamed "Oberlin College", and in 1851 received a charter with that name.
 Under Finney's leadership, Oberlin's faculty and students increased their abolitionist activity.
 They participated with the townspeople in efforts to assist fugitive slaves on the Underground Railroad, where Oberlin was a stop, as well as to resist the Fugitive Slave Act.
 One historian called Oberlin "the town that started the Civil War" due to its reputation as a hotbed of abolitionism.
 In 1858, both students and faculty were involved in the controversial Oberlin–Wellington Rescue of a fugitive slave, which received national press coverage.
 Two participants in this raid, Lewis Sheridan Leary and John Anthony Copeland, along with another Oberlin resident, Shields Green, also participated in John Brown's Raid on Harpers Ferry.
-This heritage was commemorated on campus by the 1977 installation of sculptor Cameron Armstrong's "Underground Railroad Monument", a railroad track rising from the ground toward the sky, and monuments to the Oberlin-Wellington Rescue and the Harper's Ferry Raid, which followed an 1841 incident in which a group of "fanatical abolition anarchists" from Oberlin, using saws and axes, freed two captured fugitive slaves from the Lorain County jail.
+This heritage was commemorated on campus by the 1977 installation of sculptor Cameron Armstrong's "Underground Railroad Monument", a railroad track rising from the ground toward the sky, and monuments to the Oberlin-Wellington Rescue and the Harper's Ferry Raid, which followed an 1841 incident in which a group of abolitionists from Oberlin, using saws and axes, freed two captured fugitive slaves from the Lorain County jail.

 In 1866, James Fairchild became Oberlin's third president, and first alumnus to lead it.
 A committed abolitionist, Fairchild, at that point chair of theology and moral philosophy, had played a role in the Oberlin-Wellington Rescue, hiding fugitive slave John Price in his home.
 During Fairchild's tenure, the faculty and physical plant of the college expanded dramatically.
 In 1889, he resigned as president but remained as chair of systematic theology.
 In 1896, Fairchild returned as acting president until 1898.

 Oberlin College was prominent in sending Christian missionaries abroad.
 In 1881, students at Oberlin formed the Oberlin Band to journey as a group to remote Shanxi province in China.
 A total of 30 members of the Oberlin Band worked in Shanxi as missionaries over the next two decades.
 Ten died of disease, and in 1900, fifteen of the Oberlin missionaries, including wives and children, were killed by Boxers or Chinese government soldiers during the Boxer Rebellion.
 The Oberlin Shansi Memorial Association, an independent foundation, was established in their memory.
 The Association, with offices on campus, sponsors Oberlin graduates to teach in China, India, and Japan.
 It also hosts scholars and artists from Asia to spend time on the Oberlin campus.